Alabama food handler card and insurance requirements

 Food service general liability insurance can also include coverage specific to restaurants.
 For example, foodborne illness coverage can help protect your business if customers get sick from contaminated food.

-Workers’ Compensation insurance
+Workers’ compensation insurance

 Alabama workers’ compensation insurance can help provide important coverage for workplace injuries.
 Businesses in Alabama with five or more employees must have workers’ compensation coverage.

-Commercial Property insurance
+Commercial property insurance

 Commercial property insurance can help pay for repairs or replacements if certain types of business assets are damaged due to a covered event, such as a fire or water damage from a burst pipe.
 Examples of covered property may include equipment, inventory, furniture and commercial buildings.

-Commercial Auto insurance
+Commercial auto insurance

 Commercial auto insurance can help pay for costs such as property damage and medical expenses if you or an employee are involved in an accident while driving for work.

-In Alabama, all commercial vehicles must have minimum coverage of $25,000 per person, $50,000 per accident, and $25,000 for property damage.7
+In Alabama, all commercial vehicles must have a minimum coverage of $25,000 per person, $50,000 per accident, and $25,000 for property damage.

-How NEXT Insurance supports Alabama food handlers
+How much does an Alabama food handlers card cost?

-It only takes about 10 minutes to get a quote, review your coverage options, choose your policies and download a certificate of insurance.
+It only takes about 10 minutes to get a quote, review your coverage options, choose your policies and download a certificate of insurance

 Our team of licensed insurance advisors is standing by to assist you if you have any questions along the way.